Berlin derby: Before reunification

 The football team of SG Dynamo Dresden was relocated to East Berlin in 1954.
 The team and its place in the DDR-Oberliga were transferred to the new sports club SC Dynamo Berlin.
 The relocation was made for similar reasons as the relocation of SV Vorwärts der KVP Leipzig to East Berlin the year before.
 The relocation was designed to provide the capital with a team that could rival Hertha BSC, Blau-Weiß 1890 Berlin and Tennis Borussia Berlin, which were still popular in East Berlin and drew football fans to West Berlin.
 SC Dynamo Berlin had some success in the late 1950s, but would find itself overshadowed by ASK Vorwärts Berlin in the 1960s.
 SC Dynamo Berlin won the 1959 FDGB-Pokal.
 However, the team was not allowed to participate in the 1960–61 European Cup Winners' Cup.
 The German Football Association of the GDR (Deutscher Fußball-Verband der DDR) (DFV) instead found local rival and league runners-up ASK Vorwärts Berlin to be a more suitable representative of East Germany in the competition.
 The football department of SC Dynamo Berlin was separated from the sports club and reorganized as football club BFC Dynamo on 15 January 1966.
-BFC Dynamo was supported by the Stasi and considered the favorite club of the president of SV Dynamo and head of the Stasi Erich Mielke.
+BFC Dynamo was supported by the Stasi and known as the favorite club of the president of SV Dynamo and head of the Stasi Erich Mielke.
 The relocation of FC Vorwärts Berlin to Frankfurt an der Oder allowed BFC Dynamo to take its place as the dominant team of the armed organs in East Berlin.
 BFC Dynamo became one of the designated focus clubs (Schwerpunktclubs) in East German football and would develop a very successful youth academy.
-The club would eventually be able to draw on talents from training centers (TZ) across East Germany through an extensive scouting network that included numerous training centers (TZ) of SV Dynamo.
+The club would eventually be able to draw on talents from training centers (TZ) across East Germany through an extensive scouting network based on numerous training centers (TZ) of SV Dynamo.

 BFC Dynamo star Andreas Thom with the ball during a match between 1.
 FC Union Berlin and BFC Dynamo at the Stadion an der Alten Försterei on 18 March 1989.